Grading the Game: Seahawks get low marks on offense and defense in season-ending loss to Falcons

 DEFENSE

 Boy, did the Seahawks miss Earl Thomas down the stretch of the season.
+Atlanta’s 36 points were the third time Seattle allowed 34 or more since he went down with a broken leg against Carolina on Dec.
+4.

+It was also the second time in that span the Seahawks never got within 10 points in the fourth quarter after having been within 10 points in the fourth quarter of every game dating to 2011 before his absence.

 Atlanta didn’t take or get a lot of deep shots against the Seahawks.
-But they kept just moving it, and Thomas’ replacement – Steven Terrell — missed tackles a few times that led to big plays.
+But the Falcons kept just moving it, and Thomas’ replacement — Steven Terrell — missed tackles a few times that led to big plays.
+The secondary was even more vulnerable when DeShawn Shead left with a possible torn ACL in the third quarter, replaced by rookie undrafted free agent DeAndre Elliott (Jeremy Lane then left for a time with cramps, as well, which had Neiko Thorpe playing some at cornerback).

-Seattle got some pressure on Matt Ryan but not enough.
+Seattle got some pressure on Matt Ryan but not enough, particularly out of a four-man rush.

-And without Thomas, the Seattle secondary was leaky with Atlanta having open receivers all over the place all day long.
+The Seahawks tried to blitz, but that backfired a few times, notably when Ryan lofted the ball over the oncoming line to running back Devonta Freeman for a 53-yard gain that set up a field goal in the third quarter.

 Ryan missed on a few throws and Atlanta also had one drop or the score might have been worse.